dleshem/electrumizer/README.md

 #### Can I run the test locally?

 Yes.
-Download the HTTP and JS files, and knock yourself out.
+Download the HTML and JS files, and knock yourself out.